Install PySide6 on Ubuntu Linux

 >>> import PySide6

-If no errors appear, PySide6 has been installed successfully on your Ubuntu system.
+If no errors appear, PySide6 has been installed successfully on your Ubuntu system and is ready to use.

 Next Steps